eizieizi/duo-usersync/README.md

 C:\Program Files\Duo Security Authentication Proxy\usersync
 ```

- location and the downloaded folder can be deleted.
+ location.
+The downloaded folder where the installer was started can now be deleted.

 <p align="right">(<a href="#top">back to top</a>)</p>